-Pedagogy 2.13.
-[Our Challenge] A prime objection to Hilbert's axioms is that their abstract nature is too hard to grasp for high school.
+Pedagogy 2.16 (Our Challenge).
+A prime objection to Hilbert's axioms is that they are too abstract for high school.
 Our aim is to amalgamate the axioms of Hilbert and Euclid to provide a more accessible account of Hilbert's foundation of both synthetic and analytic geometry on purely geometric principles culminating in a proof of VI.I and VI.2.
-We vary from Hilbert primarily in accepting Euclid's careful use of diagrams and taking as an axiom (Pedagogy 5.2.4) that each line has a dense linear order extending betweenness.
-We expound Hilbert's bi-interpretation of Euclidean geometry and ordered fields because it not only is the key step in the bi-interpretation of hyperbolic and Euclidean geometry but because it provides a synthetic basis for high school analytic geometry.
+We vary from Hilbert primarily in accepting Euclid's careful use of diagrams and taking as an axiom (Pedagogy 5.2.3) that each line has a dense linear order based on betweenness.
+We expound Hilbert's bi-interpretation of Euclidean geometry and ordered fields because it not only is the key step in the bi-interpretation of hyperbolic and Euclidean geometry (Theorem 11.4) but because it provides a synthetic basis for high school analytic geometry.
 For simplicity and succinctness, we axiomatize only plane geometry.

-Motivation 2.14.
+Motivation 2.17.
 [Why not Birkhoff?]
 We began with Hilbert's admonition to seek simple, explanatory axioms.
 The ruler postulate is neither.
 It appeals to a 'magical' notion: 'the real numbers'.
-Similarly, assuming the side-splitter magically connects two radically different concepts (fields and similarity) that in fact are provably (in Hilbert's system) equivalent.
+Similarly, assuming the side-splitter magically connects two radically different concepts of proportion (via fields or similarity) that in fact are provably (in Hilbert's system) equivalent.
 By magic, we mean that Hilbert's axioms identify the actual property that make the reals special, they are the largest Archimedean field.
 And he has proved his geometry is coordinatized by a field.
-But there is a reason he avoids circles.
+There is a reason he avoids circles.
 A rigorous definition of angle measure involves the exponential and trigonometric functions, using either calculus or infinite series.
 All this is buried by the protractor postulate.
 Of course, this background is obvious to Birkhoff, one of the leading analysts of the 20th century.
 But it isn't to a high school sophomore.
 Nor even to a college student who hasn't absorbed the least upper bound principle in Advanced Calculus.
-More practically, assuming the ruler postulate kills almost all examples of axiom independence in this chapter.
+More practically, assuming the \R-ruler postulate kills almost all examples of axiom independence in this chapter.